Why Are Social Emotional Skills Important?

 Helping children feel good about themselves, both as individuals and in relationship to others, is crucial in strengthening their confidence.
 Self-‐‑esteem and confidence in pre-‐‑school aged children are closely connected to the learning of new skills.

-Foster in children a sense of belonging
+children a sense

 • Teach children to play well with others and get along.